MicrosoftDocs/biztalk-docs/biztalk/core/walkthrough-flat-file-disassembly-using-a-header-and-trailer.md

     ```

 ### Create a Custom Receive Pipeline
  Now that the flat file schemas are defined, you need to create a custom pipeline that uses the Flat File Disassembler component.
 The Flat File Disassembler component can then be configured to use the header, body, and trailer schemas to break up messages.

-##### To create a custom receive pipeline

 1. Add a new receive pipeline to the project.
 In Solution Explorer, right-click the **FFDisassemblerWalkthrough** project, point to **Add**, and then click **New Item**.

 2. In the **Add New Item** dialog box, point to **Pipeline Files** and then click **Receive Pipeline**.
 Name the new pipeline "FFReceivePipeline" and then click **Add**.